-You might also unwittingly be putting a strain on the local development organisation.
+You might also unwittingly be putting a strain on local organisations.
 They will be allocating resources towards training and supporting you that could be used more directly in making an impact.

 Program fees allow us to guarantee volunteers the opportunity to make a long-term positive impact with no risk of harm.
 All our projects are aligned to one or more of the 17 United Nations Sustainable Development Goals and our Badge of Ethics is our way of assuring volunteers that all activities have been assessed and approved by our Ethics Officers.

 We employ our own in-country staff to vet local partners.
-Their work is checked against our ethical principles and our progressive stances towards orphanage volunteering, medical volunteering, as well as animal handling and captivity.
+Their work is checked against our ethical principles and our progressive stances towards orphanage volunteering and medical volunteering.
 These policies are reflective of current best practices in international development informed by our third party experts.
 We’re also continuously improving our principles, stances, and operational functions to align with new research and updated thinking.

 Our in-country staff develop projects that allow international volunteers to contribute to local partner objectives.
 Part of their job is to make sure that the tasks assigned to international volunteers are appropriate to their skill level.

 This not only creates a satisfying experience for volunteers but also means that they can rest assured that their hard work will be of use to the local partner.
 Project-specific training is also provided to international volunteers by GVI staff.
 Finally, our staff track the impact of our volunteers on local projects, allowing us to compile an annual impact report.